Home USDA Reports

 final end-of-season estimate, assuming that factors affecting this year's

 forecast are not different from those influencing recent years.
-The "Root

-than 5.7 percent.
+than 3.6 percent.
 Chances are 9 out of 10 (90 percent confidence level) that

-the difference will not exceed 9.9 percent.
+the difference will not exceed 6.2 percent.

-Also, shown in the following table is a 20-year record for selected crops of
+Also shown in the following table is a 20-year record for selected crops of

-the differences between the May 1 forecast and the final estimate.
+the differences between the July 1 forecast and the final estimate.
 Using

 overstate final production.

-Crop Production: Released May 12, 2026, by the National Agricultural Statistics
+Crop Production: Released July 10, 2026, by the National Agricultural Statistics

 Service (NASS), Agricultural Statistics Board, United States Department of